 Our dedicated research team will carefully investigate your ancestry to determine if you’re entitled to Irish citizenship.
-If you qualify, we’ll help source and prepare all necessary documents in the correct legal format — saving you time and ensuring accuracy every step of the way.
+If you qualify, we’ll help source and prepare all UK and Ireland civil registration certificates, to meet the necessary legal and official standards.

-You’ll receive your results within two working days.
+You’ll receive your eligibility outcome within two working days.

 If any key details are missing from the documents — such as a child’s name, an incorrect year of birth, or inconsistencies across records — you may choose to commission further research to find alternative documents.